cristalinanguyen/CMSI401-402/README.md

 1. `git clone` this repository

-2. `cd` into the repo, then into the `webclient` folder and then the `src` folder on the command line and run `python3 FlaskDao.py`
+2. `cd` into the repo, install Flask, and check that the Flask backend works

 ```
 pip install mysql-connector-python flask flask_cors
 ```

-3. Check that the Flask backend works (this should return JSON data):
+The link below should return JSON data:

 http://127.0.0.1:5000/residents

+3. `cd` into the `server` folder on the command line and run `python3 FlaskDao.py`

 4. In another terminal window, `cd` into the `webclient` folder and run `npm start`

 > **Note:** If you run into issues while running `npm start` make sure you have all of the dependencies installed

-> These dependencies include `react-scripts`, `jquery`, `material-ui`, and `material-table`.
+> These dependencies include `react-scripts`, `jquery`, `date-fns`, `material-ui`, and `material-table`.
 To install these run `npm install react-scripts`, `npm install jquery`, etc. Some other dependecies may also need to be installed - if you need help please reach out to one of us!

 ### Firebase